-Parks College is located in Arlington Virginia.
-The College is located in the Quincy Crossing Building at the intersection of Wilson Street and Quincy Street, in the Ballston section of Arlington.
+Parks College is located in McLean Virginia.
 All physical plant facilities are easily accessible to both day and evening students.
 The physical plant complies with the guidelines established by the Americans with Disabilities Act.

-Educational facilities and equipment include five computer labs and five lecture rooms.
+Educational facilities and equipment include a medical laboratory, four computer labs and four lecture rooms.
 The facility includes a student lounge and student restrooms.
 A comfortable library includes collections appropriate and relevant to the educational programs offered by the College.